Johnson Matthey: 21st century

 In 2008 Johnson Matthey acquired Argillon, a business specialising in catalysts, for €214 million.

 In October 2010 Johnson Matthey acquired InterCAT, a supplier of fluid catalytic cracking additives for the petroleum refining industry, for $56.2 million.
 Also in 2010 Johnson Matthey opened a new £34 million European emission control catalyst plant in Skopje, (North Macedonia), which produced catalysts for both light- and heavy-duty vehicles.

 The company was one of the first FTSE 100 companies to produce an integrated annual report and won the Best Annual Report in the FTSE 100 in the ICSA Hermes Transparency in Governance Awards in 2012, which recognised how sustainability issues were 'described in a way that clearly links them to business strategy and performance, rather than leaving them in a silo or on the sidelines.'

 In 2014, the company was shortlisted for Business in the Community's Responsible Business of the Year Award for its Sustainability 2017 programme.

 In 2015, Johnson Matthey sold its gold and silver refining operations to Asahi Holdings, Inc., a Japanese firm.

 In May 2025, the company agreed to sell its Catalyst Technologies arm to Honeywell for £1.8 billion.
 The value of the sale represents 80 per cent of the company's market value.
 The sale is expected to be completed in the first half of 2026.

 Operations

-Johnson Matthey is organised into four main businesses: Clean Air, Catalyst Technologies, Hydrogen Technologies, and Platinum Group Metals Services.
+Johnson Matthey is organised into three main businesses: Clean Air, Hydrogen Technologies, and Platinum Group Metals Services.